 Research and Development expenditure credits define the future of any country.
 A major government policy was introduced in this regard to promote R&D in the UK.
 Under the policy, multinational and other corporate agencies are encouraged to work aggressively on research and development.

-If you own an entity and if you’re busy carrying out research work, the government will not only motivate and give you by giving you relief packages, but they’ll also work on tax benefits.
-More businessmen and investors are encouraged to invest in the UK.
+If you own an entity and if you’re busy carrying out research work, the government will not only motivate and reward you by giving you relief packages, but you can also get multiple tax benefits.
+The policy was introduced to encourage businessmen and investors to invest in the UK.

 Primarily, RDEC (research and development expenditure credit) is used by big corporations and companies, but small and medium enterprises are also using the tax incentive policy.